freeorion/freeorion/.github/ISSUE_TEMPLATE/bug.md

 ### Description
 <!--
-Add a meaningful description of the bug you encountered or of the feature you want to request.
+Add a meaningful description of the bug you encountered.

 If a screenshot or image helps to describe the issue content feel free to create one.